 Bad Customer Experience

-Statistics show that 68% of customers leave a business because of poor attitude or indifference on the part of the service provider.
-Maybe a salesman talked down to them, a customer service rep seemed a little annoyed, or the teenage cashier just got into a fight with their BFF and wants the whole world to know all about it.
+Approximately 68 percent of customers leave a business because of poor attitude or indifference on the part of the service provider.
+Maybe a technician talked down to the customer, a front desk rep seemed a little annoyed, or the young salesperson totally ghosted when you texted in a question.

-To your employees, this may be just one random customer who they’ll likely forget about by tomorrow, but you can bet your bottom dollar that your customer will remember that experience the next time they think of coming your way.
+To your employees, this may be just one random customer who they’ll likely forget about by tomorrow.
+But you can bet that your customer will remember that experience the next time they think of scheduling with you.

-The obvious remedy is to train your employees that the customer always comes first and to not let them walk out of your door unless they’re happy.
+The obvious remedy is to train your employees that the customer always comes first and to not let them walk away (figuratively or literally) unless they’re happy.

 Despite your best training efforts though, there may still be a time where a customer has a bad experience.
-In this case, it’s best to immediately remedy the situation and promise the customer that it won’t happen again.
-Throwing in a discount on their next purchase goes a long way in these situations.
-The quicker you do this, the more likely the customer will be to give you another chance.
+In this case, it’s best to immediately remedy the situation by listening to the customer and making realistic assurances that it won’t happen again.
+Throwing in a discount on their recent service (or a future service) goes a long way in these situations.
+The quicker you do this and the more receptive you are to their feedback, the more likely the customer will be to give you another chance.

 Customer Loyalty Isn’t Rewarded